-Appendix 2

-Significant audit risks identified during planning
+Appendix 2 Significant audit risks identified during planning to consider the risk of fraud

 The table below sets out the audit risks we identified during our planning of the audit and how we addressed each risk in arriving at our conclusion.
 The risks are categorised between those where there is a risk of material misstatement in the annual accounts and those relating our wider responsibility under the Code of Audit Practice 2016.